osism/metalbox/README.md

                 - size: "<= 1000"
 ```

-to restrict usage to two disks with a size smaller than 1000GiB.
+to restrict usage to two disks with a size smaller than or equal to 1000GiB.

 More examples and restrictions may be found in the [ironic raid
 documentation](https://docs.openstack.org/ironic/latest/admin/raid.html#).